-Preferred Option - Option 3 - GPT + Swale + Bioretention System (Catchment 1) and GPT + Bioretention System (Catchment 2)
+\\ Preferred Option - Option 4 - GPT + Swale + Bioretention System \\

-The proposed treatment trains for the Central Precinct are shown in Figure 4-5.
-The treatment train associated with catchment 1 is proposed to be positioned on the eastern side of the precinct, adjacent to and external to the eastern boundary.
-The treatment train associated with catchment 2 is proposed to be positioned on the southern side of the precinct, adjacent to and within the southern boundary.

-As noted for the Thornton Precinct to ensure that the bioretention systems are not scoured out during high flows it is important that a bypass be incorporated into the design.
-As also noted for the Thornton Precinct it is important to ensure that runoff spreads across the full width of the swale and bioretention systems.
+The proposed treatment train for the Central Precinct is shown in Figure 4-5.
+The treatment train associated with catchments 1 and 2 is proposed to be positioned on the eastern side of the precinct, adjacent to and external to the eastern boundary.
+As noted for the Thornton Precinct to ensure that the bioretention system is not scoured out during high flows, it is important that a bypass be incorporated into the design.
+As also noted for the Thornton Precinct, it is important to ensure that runoff spreads across the full width of the swale and bioretention system.

-The outflow from the catchment 1 treatment train would discharge into the existing creek that extends south from the eastern side of the Central Precinct.
-The outflow from the catchment 2 treatment train would discharge into the existing creek that extends south from the southern side of the Central Precinct.
+The outflow from the catchment 1 and 2 treatment train would discharge into the existing creek that extends south from the eastern side of the Central Precinct.

-The ground surface elevation at the location proposed for the catchment 1 treatment train is approximately RL 19.52m.
-The ground surface elevation at the location proposed for the catchment 2 treatment train is approximately RL 22.55m.
-Both treatment trains are proposed to be positioned
+The ground surface elevation at the location proposed for the catchment 1 and 2 treatment train is approximately RL 19.52m.
+The treatment train is proposed to be positioned higher than the 100-year ARI level (RL 17.14m) and therefore it is anticipated that it will be rare for the system to be inundated by flood water.